Johannesteijsmannia magnifica: Conservation

 This species is considered endangered following the IUCN Red List Category and Criteria.
 Deforestation and development in their native habitats result in a declining but still-important threat to their populations.
 Illegal seed-collection for use in medicine or horticulture are also driving declines in the species.

 Specific threats include dam building, the proliferation of palm oil plantations, highway construction, and logging.
 The disparate nature of their populations and low rates of dispersion mean that once one site is converted to unsuitable habitat, plants in that area are unlikely to reestablish.
-National and State parks within Malaysia offer protection from development, though plants in the Permanent Reserved Forests are susceptable to disturbance by logging.
+National and State parks within Malaysia offer protection from development, though plants in the Permanent Reserved Forests are susceptible to disturbance by logging.
 Dam building creates remnant populations of once contiguous populations.

-Human Use
+Human use

 Indigenous communities in Malaysia, notably the Orang Asli, may use the fronds of the palm for roof thatching known as 'atap'.
 The seeds are not generally used for medicinal purposes among the community, though seeds may be collected for germination to be sold to private collectors, wholesalers, or nurseries.

 The palm is also commonly grown for landscaping and horticulture outside of Malaysia, and is one of the most popular in their genus due to the impressive foliage.
 Their native habitat is very well shaded, and the palms do not tolerate sunlight.
 Domestication attempts by a private company, Malesiana Tropicals Sdn.
 Bhd., has resulted in less wild collection of seeds.
 The plant is sold in the south of the United States, Japan, and Taiwan.